 Administrative professionals ensure that both corporate and employee operations run smoothly, as well as supporting the executive team.
 They maintain successful processes that run behind-the scenes, and often create the first impression of the Lexmark organization for customers, vendors, potential employees and visitors.

 Full-time college students gain real-world exposure in a variety of fields through internships, semester co-ops and part-time positions.
 In addition to real work assignments, interns participate in a wide variety of professional and social activities, including lunch and learn sessions with executives, intramural sports and technical symposiums.

-Engineers of all disciplines are the driving force behind Lexmark's enterprise software, hardware and services.
-A top-notch team that boasts some of the best technical talent across the country is the brains behind our enterprise content management (ECM) and business process management (BPM) platforms.
-Engineers and developers at Lexmark work on modern technologies such as cloud computing, SaaS, parallel software development, service oriented architecture and globalization.
+Engineers of all disciplines are the driving force behind Lexmark's hardware, software and services.
+A top-notch team that boasts some of the best technical talent across the country is the brains behind our differentiated products and solutions.
+Engineers and developers at Lexmark work on modern technical trends such as cloud computing, machine learning and IoT technology.

 Finance and Accounting professionals handle the accounting, finance and tax divisions, as well as the more technical responsibilities in the SAP Center of Excellence.
 The team is comprised of individuals with strong analytical skills, superior attention to detail and a systematic approach to problem solving.
 Roles can encompass several areas of finance, including accounting, audit, treasury, financial analysis and strategy.

 Human Resources (HR) is responsible for programs and policies that support one of Lexmark’s most valuable assets: our employees.
 The corporate HR team is dedicated to creating a rewarding workplace culture that attracts and retains first-class talent.
 Among the areas in which HR employees specialize: recruiting, talent management, employee benefits, HR data management and community relations.